-- 1 Sponsor Mini CLEs - 2 Sponsor meet and greets for section members and law students - 3 Sponsor opportunities to connect section members with native college students interested in law school.

-Please describe how this entity is addressing diversity, equity, and inclusion:

-How have you elicited input from a variety of perspectives in decision-making?
-What have you done to promote a culture of inclusion within the board or committee?
-What has your committee/board done to promote equitable conditions for members from historically underrepresented backgrounds to enter, stay, thrive and eventually lead in the profession?
+1 Sponsor Mini CLEs 2 Sponsor meet and greets for section members and law students 3 Sponsor opportunities to connect section members with native college students interested in law school.
+How a cult se describe how this entity is addressing diversity, equity, and inclusion: have you elicited input from a variety of perspectives in decision-making?
+What have you done to promote ture of inclusion within the board or committee?
+What has your committee/board done to promote rable conditions for members from historically underrepresented backgrounds to enter, stay, thrive and eventually lead in the profession?
 Other?